infinum/frontend-handbook/React/Recipes/How to build core component.md

   sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

+### When to use solution #1:

+1. when your component becomes cluttered and hard to read
+2. you don't have a clear design indications this component is designed in multipart manner

 ### Solution #2

 Extracting styled props into `SystemStyleObject` objects and extracting them to `ComponentName.styles.tsx` file.